Banan Temple & The Bamboo Train: The Perfect Combo

 Part 3: Relax & Recharge

-A nearby pond is surrounded by small bamboo huts and hammocks.
-It is the perfect place to cool down with a fresh coconut, eat some roasted chicken, or take a nap before heading back to the city.
+The base of the mountain is a popular picnic spot for locals.
+Surrounded by a pond and bamboo huts, it is the perfect place to cool down with a fresh coconut, eat some roasted chicken, or take a nap before heading back to the city.

 Sample Afternoon Itinerary

-- 3:00 PM: Arrive at Banan.
-Ride the Bamboo Train first while the sun is still high (the wind keeps you cool!).
+Arrive and ride the Bamboo Train while the sun is high (the wind keeps you cool!).

-- 4:00 PM: Begin your climb up the 358 steps to Banan Temple.
+Begin the 358-step ascent to the temple.
 The late afternoon light is beautiful for photos.